 Aloe vera is native to Africa and has been used by used by many different cultures including Greeks, Arabs, Egyptians and Spaniards for millennia.
 In 1500 B.C.
 Egyptians recorded use of the plant for treating burns, infections and parasites.
 The earliest record of Aloe vera is on a Sumerian tablet dating from 2100 BC.

-Aloin (barbaloin) is an unwanted, harsh, irritant, bitter tasting, laxative contained in the yellow sap of Aloe, which is removed during processing.
+Aloin (barbaloin) is an unwanted, harsh, irritant, bitter tasting, laxative contained in the yellow sap of Aloe, which can removed during processing by sitting leaf upright after cutting.
+You will see a yellow fluid draining.
 Aloin has strong laxative properties.